 - Consider fostering.
 Many dogs abandoned in shelters require some medical care or rehabilitation in a home setting before an adoption can take place.

 - Remember to spay and neuter your pets.
 Overpopulation is the number one reason shelters exist.

 Is there a rescue dog in your life?
 Share your rescue dog stories and use #NationalRescueDogDay on social media.

-Tails That Teach founded National Rescue Dog Day on May 20 to honor the inspiring ways rescue dogs become apart of the human family and increase awareness about the number of dogs in shelters.
-Given a chance, they would fill their forever homes with unconditional love and unabandoned joy with every belly rub.
+Tails That Teach founded National Rescue Dog Day on May 20 to honor the inspiring ways rescue dogs become a part of the human family.
+The day also increases awareness about the number of dogs in shelters.
+Given a chance, they fill their forever homes with unconditional love and unabandoned joy with every belly rub.